OGGM/oggm/README.rst

 `INSTALL.rst <./docs/INSTALL.rst>`_
 for more information.

-If you use the code we strongly recommend to contact us (see below) since the code base is very likely to evolve greatly in teh near future.
+If you use the code we strongly recommend to contact us (see below) since the code base is very likely to evolve greatly in the near future.

 About